wjakob/nanobind/docs/api_core.rst

    Indicate that instances of a type require a Python dictionary to support the dynamic addition of attributes.

+.. cpp:struct:: weak_referenceable

+   Indicate that instances of a type require weak reference list so that they can be referenced by the Python ``weakref`` type.

 .. cpp:struct:: template <typename T> supplement

    Indicate that ``sizeof(T)`` bytes of memory should be set aside to